Did you know the cost of acquiring new customers is five times more than retaining current ones?

 Retargeting campaigns can be a key strategy for maximizing your customer lifetime value or reengaging cold customers.

 If loyal customers haven’t purchased anything in a while, give them a special promotional offer to keep them hooked.
-Say, a personal care retailer might offer a special discount on all makeup products to a customer with a shopping history of lipsticks and eyeliners.
+A personal care retailer might offer a special discount on all makeup products to a customer with a shopping history of lipsticks and eyeliners.

 Data analytics can be the one thing you’re missing to make the most of customer retention.
-Gleaning the right insights about your customers can keep them engaged, either by feeling that your company really understands their needs.
+Gleaning the right insights about your customers can keep them engaged by making them feel that your company really understands their needs.
 Keep checking back on your analytics to create better campaigns and making the most of your budget and efforts.

 Have any questions about data analytics?
 Ask them in the comments!